Honeydew Semantic Layer

 Use this section if your organization uses a custom Honeydew endpoint, or if you prefer to configure the MCP servers without installing the plugin.
 Disable the Honeydew MCP connection added by the plugin, then add your custom endpoint using the instructions below.

-• Honeydew MCP — connects Claude Desktop to the Honeydew Semantic Layer for model exploration, data querying, and model management
+The Honeydew MCP server connects Claude Desktop to the Honeydew Semantic Layer for model exploration, data querying, model management, and documentation access.

 Claude Code mode